Enjoy Free Comic Book Day With The Family – May 6, 2023

 If you are not into crowds, but still want to share the love of comic books with your kids, you have some alternatives.

-1. Be a Day Late: Another option to keep in mind is that stores don’t always run out of these free comic books.
+1. Be a Day Late: Another option to keep in mind is that stores don’t always run out of these free comic books – especially the more kid-friendly titles.
 If you are not into the crowds and don’t have particular comics that you really want, you may be able to stop by a day or two later and ask if they have leftovers.
 We were able to take home selections from both Free Comic Book Day and Halloween Comic Day a few days after the Halloween giveaway one year.
 Stopping in on a different day is a good option if you would like to do additional shopping without the crowds.

 2. Thrift stores and used book stores are great places to search for old comic books.
 This is a good idea, again, if you want comics, but not specific comics and you want to avoid crowds.